 The Tierra del Fuego Archipelago

-These islands may be part of Chile, but when you arrive, you will quickly find out that part of the islands belong to Argentina as well.
+These islands may be part of Chile, but when you arrive, you will quickly find out that part of the islands belongs to Argentina as well.
 A visit to Ushuaia is a must, although to see the best of these islands, a Patagonian cruise is your best option.

 Cape Horn Archipelago